 I had heard through the beauty grapevine that this Aztec Secret Indian Healing Clay Mask is a best- seller on Amazon beauty for its pulsing sensation and oil destroying ability.

-It has thousands of positive reviews from users claiming it cleared up their acne and improved their complexion and has developed a cult following.
+It has thousands of positive reviews from users claiming it cleared up their acne and improved their complexion and has developed a cult following, especially when this Indian clay mask and apple cider vinegar are mixed together.

 So how can you use this bentonite clay mask to improve your skin?
 You’re going to find out…